-Join Bill Weinman for an in-depth discussion in this video Course overview, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Course overview, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - The purpose of this course is to show you how to develop an iOS application that uses an external data source and uses that data effectively.
 In order to best demonstrate the techniques you will need to accomplish this, I have built a simple data-driven application in the form of an RSS newsreader.
 Many applications derive their content or even their navigation from external data.
 These are called data-driven applications.
 The application presented here is a simple example of a data-driven application.